 It’s important to remember that not every lender is the same, and some will only assess you on your current salary.
-The advisors we work with live and breathe the mortgage market.
+Our Mortgage Experts live and breathe the mortgage market.
 They know which lenders will consider you with a future pay rise, and will know how to make your application look good.
-Make an enquiry to get matched to an advisor.
+Make an enquiry to get started.

 It’s possible to get a mortgage while still in your probationary period, but it can be tricky.
 Lenders prefer stable employment situations.
 Being on probation indicates that your job situation could easily change.

 It’s a good idea to work with a mortgage broker if you need a mortgage but are still on probation.
-The brokers we work with have seen it all - they’ll find you the best deal with the right lender, and will be there every step of the way.
+Our Mortgage Experts have seen it all - they’ll find you the right deal with the right lender, and will be there every step of the way.

 Yes, you can get a mortgage on a temporary contract.
 More and more people are finding employment that’s more flexible, and work such as temporary contracts, agency work and freelance work are becoming more common.

 However, your application will be more complicated than it would be for a full-time employee - someone who can easily prove their salary with three months of payslips.